-Grants that Energia can help you with include SEAI’s Better Energy Home Scheme, and the Irish Government’s Home Renovation Incentive.
-Basically they’ll handle all the paperwork for you, and let's be honest - nobody likes doing paperwork!
+Grants that Energia can help you with include SEAI’s Home Energy Upgrade Scheme and the Irish Government’s Home Renovation Incentive.
+They’ll handle all the paperwork for you, and let's be honest - nobody likes doing paperwork!

-For insulation and lining, they offer four options:
+For insulation and lining, the company offers four options:

 - External wall insulation.

 - Cavity wall insulation.

 - Roof or attic insulation.